nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/bpBhREVX85o/index.md

 ---
 title: How does scrum help leadership teams pick the most valuable work to focus on?
+description: Discover how Scrum empowers leadership teams to prioritise valuable work in complex environments, enhancing customer focus and organisational efficiency.
 date: 2023-03-15
 videoId: bpBhREVX85o
 url: /resources/videos/:slug